raheelam/userTasks.FE/README.md

 - Admin can login using the below credential:
   Email: admin@example.com
   Password: qwerty
-- Admin can add users.
 - Admin can see the list of users.
 - Admin can update user details.
 - Admin can delete users.
 - Admin can add tasks for users.
 - Admin can update user tasks.
 - User can sign up with their email and password.
-Every user is given a basic role by default:
+Every user is given a basic role by default. you can signup as a basic user or login as a basic user with:
   Email: raheelamoha@example.com
   Password: qwerty
 - Users can view and update the status of their tasks.